 1. Biking the Trails

-2. Pick up a Paddle
+2. Pick up a Paddle and SUP

 3. On Two Feet

-If you want a solid workout while admiring the views and being one with nature, trail running is a great option!
-Work up a sweat and pound the trails all while being surrounded by a myriad of autumn beauty (and leave day hikers in your wake).
+Get solid workout while admiring the views and being one with nature by trail running.Work up a sweat and pound the trails all while being surrounded by a myriad of autumn beauty (and leave day hikers in your wake).

-Strap in for a wild ride!
+Buckle up for a wild ride!
 Off-roading is an exhilarating way to check out the leaves in fall.
 Whether you let an expert do the driving in modified Jeep, or you take the wheel with a local rental, you'll get the adrenaline pumping and take your fall scenic drive to places in the national forest that you just can't get to in your everyday vehicle.

-8. Wade On In
+8. In a River

-With these tips, you should be on your way to an adventurous and scenic fall foliage season in Colorado.
-The leaves tend to peak in late September at mid-elevations, but coming a little earlier will catch the higher-altitude aspen groves and a bit later means the variety of trees in the village of Estes Park will be in prime color.
+Planning Tips: The leaves tend to peak in late September at mid-elevations, but coming a little earlier will catch the higher-altitude aspen groves and a bit later means the variety of trees in the village of Estes Park will be in prime color.
 And don't forget the elk - in September and October, the bulls are rutting around - performing their iconic mating rituals of bugling, sparring and rounding up 'harems' of cows.
 Learn more about 'Elktober' by exploring further in the blog.